 The study stated that in about half of all those with this genetic trait, endocrine abnormalities will occur.
 The endocrine system is comprised of various glands that create hormones; thus, hormonal problems can result from disruption of the endocrine system’s functions.
 Hypoparathyroidism, Addison's disease, and less commonly hypothyroidism and diabetes, will occur.
-Severe hair loss can start and continue to occur in those individuals that have this problem.
-Although some claim that the toxins created by Candida are responsible for thyroid dysfunction and hair loss; this may indeed a spurious association--the real cause being the genetic malfunction.
+Severe hair loss can start, and continue to occur, in those individuals that have this problem.
+Although some claim that the toxins created by Candida are responsible for thyroid dysfunction and hair loss; this may indeed be a spurious association—the real cause being the genetic malfunction.

 Natural, 12 Hour Cure for Candida Infections

 One woman who experienced routine yeast infections and had her life turned upside down by them was Sarah Summer.
 Sarah, like many women, was a victim of products that merely treated the symptoms of a Candida problem and never fully cured it.
 This cycle of treating a yeast outbreak and having it come back a short while later went on for some time in Sarah’s life.
 Everything changed when she found she had a very severe vaginal yeast infection.